vuejs/docs/src/guide/ssr/universal.md

 ## Custom Directives

-Most custom directives directly manipulate the DOM, and therefore will cause error during SSR.
+Most custom directives directly manipulate the DOM, which will cause errors during SSR.
 There are two ways to work around this:

 1. Prefer using components as the abstraction mechanism and work at the Virtual-DOM level (e.g. using render functions) instead.